IGB-CNRG/Connect/doc/SPEC.md

 In addition, the People Database is not tied into any other systems.
 It does not capture (or does not currently contain) some of the historical personnel data we need to have access to.

 For these reasons, the best course of action is to start fresh with a new system for personnel management.
-CONNECT, being a new entity, will hopefully not inherit much of the distrust surrounding the People Database.
-To further engender trust, we will be working closely with our future users to ensure CONNECT works in a way that helps all of them.
+Connect, being a new entity, will hopefully not inherit much of the distrust surrounding the People Database.
+To further engender trust, we will be working closely with our future users to ensure Connect works in a way that helps all of them.

 ## Terminology

-The product outlined in this document may be referred to interchangeably as CONNECT, the CONNECT application, or the CONNECT database.
+The product outlined in this document may be referred to interchangeably as Connect, the Connect application, or the Connect database.

 In this document, we will frequently refer to **users** and **members**.
-A **user** is anyone who logs in to the CONNECT application for any reason.
-A **member** is someone affiliated with the IGB, whose information is stored within CONNECT.
+A **user** is anyone who logs in to the Connect application for any reason.
+A **member** is someone affiliated with the IGB, whose information is stored within Connect.
 All **users** are **members**, but not all **members** are **users**!

 We will refer to specific **users** by their **roles**.
-A **role** defines what a certain user can do or see within the CONNECT application.
+A **role** defines what a certain user can do or see within the Connect application.
 In order to ensure the future relevancy of this document, we will avoid referring to any current users by name, instead using their **role** whenever possible.
 An overview of roles is available on page [9](#roles).

-Since CONNECT will keep track of **members** both past and present, it will often be necessary to differentiate them.
+Since Connect will keep track of **members** both past and present, it will often be necessary to differentiate them.
 We will refer to people currently affiliated with the IGB as **active members**, and people no longer affiliated with the IGB as **previous members**.

-We expect CONNECT to be used primarily by a handful of key staff groups, with whom we will be meeting for input, and from whom we will be expecting the bulk of our feedback.
+We expect Connect to be used primarily by a handful of key staff groups, with whom we will be meeting for input, and from whom we will be expecting the bulk of our feedback.
 We will refer to these people as the **stakeholders**.

 ## Goals

-The overarching goal of CONNECT is to act as a central repository for our non-confidential personnel data.
+The overarching goal of Connect is to act as a central repository for our non-confidential personnel data.
 It will be an important resource for several groups within IGB, including Admin, CNRG, and HR.

 ### Design Pillars

-There are four main pillars around which CONNECT will be designed.
+There are four main pillars around which Connect will be designed.
 These are the main points which we will focus on when considering what features to implement.

 #### Pillar 1: Data

-As we design CONNECT, we need to consider what sorts of data we will capture about each IGB member.
+As we design Connect, we need to consider what sorts of data we will capture about each IGB member.
 We also need to consider how that data will be kept and stored in such a way that it can be easily accessed in the future when necessary.
 Distinctions must be made between member info for which we must keep historical records (appointment information, theme affiliation, etc.) and member info for which such detail is unnecessary (home address, NetID, etc.).

 #### Pillar 2: Workflows

-One of the key aspects of CONNECT will be its many workflows.
+One of the key aspects of Connect will be its many workflows.
 These workflows will encapsulate the many different ways IGB members get on-boarded, off-boarded, and everything in between.
 The main goal of these workflows should be to simplify and reduce the amount of difficult interaction required while still capturing all the needed data.
 Working with the different user groups within IGB will be key in developing useful, simple workflows.

 #### Pillar 3: Hooks

-CONNECT will be tied into whatever other systems are necessary to improve communication and collaboration about our IGB members.
+Connect will be tied into whatever other systems are necessary to improve communication and collaboration about our IGB members.
 This includes anything from simple notifications to automation of common tasks, when possible.

 #### Pillar 4: Roles

-There will be a lot going on in CONNECT.
+There will be a lot going on in Connect.
 Too much for any one person to handle all at once.
 Therefore, we must ensure that the system is designed to tailor the information displayed to *who* the user is and *what* they need to accomplish.

 ## Non-Goals

-CONNECT is specifically *not* designed to do the following:
+Connect is specifically *not* designed to do the following:

 - Store any confidential or protected information, including HR data and demographic information